 Tag us 📲

-Have you visited a Sumo stable in Nagoya before?
-Share your experience and remember to tag us on social media with #nagoyaisnotboring
+If you have visited the Summer Grand Sumo Tournament in Nagoya, please share your experience and tag us on social media with #nagoyaisnotboring